-All other units and their subroutines are called, directly or indirectly, from Driver.
+All other code units and their subroutines are called, directly or indirectly, from Driver.
 There are three phases encompassing everything FLASH does:

-Initialize - Simulate (and probably produce some output) - Finish
+Initialize - Simulate (producing some output,...) - Finish

 The main F90 program, Flash.F90, invokes the rest of the code like this: